wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Structural Analysis.md

 	Mathematically, this is written as: $ΣF_x​=0$ and $ΣF_y​=0$ It's the principle of superposition that allows this vector addition to work: the effect of the individual forces can be added together to get the total effect.
 			In equilibrium problems, this principle is used to ensure that all forces balance out, resulting in no net motion of the object in question.

-Trigonometry is essential for breaking down the forces into their x and y components when they're acting at an angle.
-	For a force vector at an angle β from the vertical, the trigonometric functions ($sin$) and ($cos$) are used to find the magnitudes of the components:
-		- The x-component (horizontal) of the force is found by multiplying the force's magnitude by the sine of the angle: $F⋅sin(β)$.
-		- The y-component (vertical) of the force is found by multiplying the force's magnitude by the cosine of the angle: $F⋅cos(β)$.

-This breakdown allows you to add up all the horizontal components separately from all the vertical components, which is exactly what you do when you're solving for equilibrium.
-	When the sum of the x-components and the sum of the y-components both equal zero, the object is in a state of equilibrium—it won't accelerate in any direction because the net force acting on it is zero.

-### Particle Equilibrium
-###### Particle
-###### Static Equilibrium

 ### Rigid Body Rotational Equilibrium